yugur/api/README.md

 - status (GET): will return OK if API is running correctly, error otherwise.
 - register (GET, POST): GET can be ignored if you have a frontend.
 POST is used to create a new user by providing the formvalues `username` and `password`
 - login (GET, POST): as above but for auth.
 You will receive a cookie in response if login was successful.
 - entry (GET, POST, PUT, DELETE): typical CRUD operations on individual dictionary entries.
-GET and DELETE both expect a formvalue `q` specifying the entry, while POST and PUT both expect a JSON object outlined below.
+GET and DELETE both expect a formvalue `q` specifying the entry ID, while POST and PUT both expect a JSON object outlined below.
 - fetch (GET): only relevant for testing/sanity checks. returns a JSON object of the entire dictionary.
-- search-letter (GET): given a single letter in formvalue `q` this will return all words beginning with that letter. **UNRANKED**
+- search-letter (GET): given a single letter in formvalue `q` this will return all entries beginning with that letter.

-### A dictionary object
+- search-tag (GET): given a tag ID, this will return all entries linked to that tag.

+** Coming soon: **
+- search (GET): given a query string (initially just a word) this will return all entries matching that word.
+This is the main way that a front end should obtain entry IDs that it can then use to direct the user to a specific page.
+- imfeelinglucky (GET): returns a random entry.

+### Dictionary objects
-As noted previously this is expected to change once we transition to the newer DB structure.
-For now, each dictionary entry is represented by a headword and definition and is stored in JSON like so:
+A dictionary entry is currently represented in JSON like so:
 ```
 {
+	"id":         "1",
-  "headword": "dog",
+	"headword":   "fire",
-  "definition": "a member of the genus Canis that has been domesticated by man since prehistoric times"
+	"wordtype":   "1",
+	"definition": "Burning fuel or other material: a cooking fire; a forest fire.",
+	"hw_lang":    "1",
+	"def_lang":   "1"
 }
 ```
+* `id` is unique to every entry.
+* `headword` is what a user expects to see.
+* `wordtype` is an ID corresponding to a row in the wordtypes table.
+* `hw_lang` and `def_lang` are IDs corresponding to rows in the languages table.
+These are used to define the language of the headword and definition respectively.
+These may be changed soon to be unique locale codes like `en-AU` instead.

 ## Installation
 The following instructions will get you started with a very simple setup.
 You may wish to modify the config file in which case your commands will differ (e.g. psql username and password).
 Installation assumes a clean Ubuntu/Debian installation that already has [Go 1.8](https://golang.org/dl/).